amitde69/anomaly-operator/docs/architecture.md

 ## ConfigMap

-The `ConfigMap` resource is injected with the detector configs passed in the Detector resource.
+The `ConfigMap` resource is created with the detector configurations from the Detector resource.
 !!! note
     If the spec of the Detector changes the `ConfigMap` will be updated with the new config and the `Deployment` will be rolled out in order to load the new `ConfigMap`.